Most people follow the rules.

 One of the most significant moments in my young life was when, aged 11, Mr Leeming - the deputy head at my school - offered me the lead part in a school play.

 This show of spontaneous faith from outside my family was almost completely foreign to me.
 It was a sign that Mr Leeming had seen something in me - really seen it.

-And this was the catalyst for a passion for acting which would carry me through the next 14 years of my life, and lead to almost all the significant friendships and relationships of the first 25 years of my life.
+And this was the catalyst for a passion for acting which would carry me through the next 14 years of my life, and lead to almost all the significant friendships and relationships of my first quarter-century.

 For almost the first time in my life, I felt significant.

 I saw that I could make a difference.
 I could have fame and fortune and use that fame and fortune for good, like the heroes of my childhood.